fswylie01/udacity-ipnd/README.md

 <p><strong>Start Date: </strong> 01/29/2019</p>
 <p><strong>Finish Date: </strong> 07/16/2019</p>

 <p><strong>Course Description: </strong>This course covers HTML and CSS design tools along with Python and Javascript programming languages.
 Python and Object-Oriented programming skills will be utilized to generate two fun games.
 The Unix Shell (Bash) scripting langauage is also covered in detail.
-All course notes and assignments have been included below for reference.</p>
+All course notes and assignments are provided below.</p>
 <p>----------</p>

-<p>Assignments for my Udacity Intro to Programming Nanodegree (IPND)</p>

 <h4>Lab 1: Intro to HTML</h4>
 <p>Compiled lesson notes using HTML to get feedback.</p>